Delhi Police file FIR against unknown persons for blast near Israeli embassy

 No casualties were reported in the incident.

 The explosion took place behind the Israeli embassy on APJ Abdul Kalam Road in central Delhi, between a bungalow and the Central Hindi Training Institute.
-The spot is reportedly not covered by any closed circuit television camera and is shaded with trees and plants.
+The spot is reportedly not covered by any closed circuit television cameras and is shaded with trees and plants.

 The first information report was registered on December 29 at the Tughlak Road police station under Section 3 (punishment for causing an explosion likely to endanger life or property) of the Explosive Substances Act and Section 427 (mischief causing damage to the amount of fifty rupees) of the Indian Penal Code.